-Visiting the Library during COVID-19
+Visiting Smathers Library

 SASC faculty and staff are here to help you with your research needs and we will continue to offer individual research consultations virtually.
 Additionally, we are continually developing resources and guides to provide virtual access to our collections.
 Please email firstname.lastname@example.org to schedule a consultation or contact curators directly.

-We will continue to offer virtual services throughout the Fall 2020 semester, following the University’s guidance to protect the health and well-being of our staff and patrons while continuing to support teaching, research, and learning.
 We are currently producing tailored course content in pre-recorded segments and through digital meeting platforms such as Zoom.
 You can learn more about our offerings and policies on our Class Visits page.

 Digital Reproductions and Permission

 Digital reproductions and permissions will be administered free of charge to support research and scholarship during times of emergency.
-Requests from University of Florida faculty and students will be prioritized.
+Requests from University of Florida students and faculty will be prioritized.
 RUSH orders will still incur fees.
 Currently, we do not anticipate any delays or interruptions in service for print or archival materials.
 However, our ability to scan items is dependent on staffing and onsite access to campus.
 There may be delays for audio-visual and photo negative / slides scanning, as well as for large format items and artifacts.
 Please email email@example.com if you are interested in using microfilm or self-service patron scanning as it may not be available.

-Thank you for your Patience!
+Thank you for your patience!